 Issue

-"Weak router password", "Update your router's firmware", "Malicious network redirection", "Open network services", "Malicious router settings" and other notification messages appear in your ESET product
+- You received a "Weak router password", "Update your router's firmware", "Malicious network redirection", "Open network services", or "Malicious router settings" notification in your ESET product

-The primary DNS server is changed on your router
+- The primary DNS server has changed on your router

-Your ESET product detects one of the following threats: Win32/Sality, Win32/RBrute or Win32/Fareit
+- Your ESET product detects a Win32/Sality, Win32/RBrute or Win32/Fareit threat

 Details